ecommerceberlin/ecommercegermanyawards.com/texts/contest.md

 ## § 15 Final Provisions
 1. These Terms & Conditions are available at the Organizer's premises and the Contest Website.
 2. These Terms & Conditions are applicable starting from the moment they appear on the Contest Website.
-3. Companies sponsoring the E-commerce Germany Awards are not eligible to participate in the contest as applicants.
-If a participating company takes on a sponsoring role at any stage, their application will be canceled.